simple-login/app/README.md

 Then open http://localhost:7777, you should be able to login with `john@wick.com/password` account!

-To use SimpleLogin email aliases, you need to deploy it on your server with some DNS setup though, the following section will show a step-by-step guide on how to get your own email forwarder service!
+To use SimpleLogin aliases, you need to deploy it on your server with some DNS setup though, the following section will show a step-by-step guide on how to get your own email forwarder service!

-# Introduction

-> Yet another email forwarding service?

-In some way yes...
-However, SimpleLogin is a bit different because:

-- it's fully open source: both the server and client code (browser extension, JS library) are open source so anyone can freely inspect and (hopefully) improve the code.
-- not just email alias: SimpleLogin is a privacy-first and developer-friendly identity provider that:
-    - offers privacy for users
-    - is simple to use for developers.
-SimpleLogin is a privacy-focused alternative to the "Login with Facebook/Google/Twitter" buttons.

-- the only email alias solution that is `self-hostable`: with our detailed self-hosting instructions and most of components running as Docker container, anyone who knows how to `ssh` is able to deploy SimpleLogin on their server.
-- plenty of features: custom domain, browser extension, alias activity, OAuth libraries, etc.
-- written in Python 🐍 😅 this is not a difference per se but hey I never found a Python email server so feel free to tweak this one if you want to use Python for handling emails.

 # Table of Contents